Folkestone Harbour Users Terms and Conditions 2023

-The “Manager” shall mean the Harbour Manager and all persons acting under the authority of the Harbour Manager.
+The “Manager” shall mean the General Manager and all persons acting under their authority.

 “Folkestone Harbour” or the “Harbour” shall include any area of the estate, including any area on or beneath the surface of the water, and any other facility provided by the Company for, or in connection with, any user of the Harbour.

 The “Owner” shall include a lawful owner, Charterer, Master or Agency or any person for the time being lawfully in charge (other than the Company) of a vessel, vehicle or goods within the harbour area.

 The ‘Folkestone Harbour Company Schedule of Charges’ shall be applicable where appropriate to these terms and conditions.